lanl/singularity-eos/doc/sphinx/src/contributing.rst

 ``singularity-eos`` depends on several other open-source, Los Alamos maintained, projects.
 In particular, ``spiner`` and ``ports-of-call``.
-If you have issues with these projects, ideally submit issues on the relevant github pages.
+If you have issues with these projects, ideally submit issues on the relevant GitHub pages.
 However, if you can't figure out where an issue belongs, no big deal.
 Submit where you can and we'll engage with you to figure out how to proceed.